 The bracelet has a bend on the curved end.
 Simply place your bracelet all the way into that bend and slowly bend the bracelet around the curved part.

 TIP: If you are planning on making a gift or selling the bracelet I’d advise covering both sides with blue tape to prevent any scratches prior to bending.

 Wouldn’t these be a blast for a teenager sleep-over project!

 Next, turn the bracelet bender slightly in your hand so you can get a tad bit more of a bend.

 Turn the bracelet and bend the other end in the same manner.

-Once you get it to this point (both ends bent) If you need to make it smaller or tighter, I’d advice to do a little bend on on each side at a time until it fits right.
+Once you get it to this point (both ends bent) If you need to make it smaller or tighter, I’d advise to do a little bend on each side at a time until it fits right.